 For another sublime beer experience, Kingdom Breweries (National Road 5) has a $8 tour of their brewery, ending at the Taproom, where you’ll be treated to unlimited samples of their range of beers, all the while enjoying a pleasant river view.
 Make sure to taste their new Indochine White and Indochine IPA.

-Bouchon on St.174, set in a century-old house, boasts a healthy selection of French wines, mostly from Bordeaux, to accompany a menu with a flair for French cuisine.
+Bouchon (St.174) set in a century-old house, boasts a healthy selection of French wines, mostly from Bordeaux, to accompany a menu with a flair for French cuisine.

 Phnom Penh has finally got its own Hard Rock Cafe (at Exchange Square on St.106).
-Make the most of the buy one, get one free Happy Hour deal on their cocktails including mojito, Long island ice tea, classic margarita, Electric blues & Fruitapalooza, as well as draft beer, house wine and spirits from 4-7pm daily, before the live bands kicks in and you tuck into some authentic American fare.
+Make the most of the buy one, get one free Happy Hour deal on their cocktails including mojito, Long island ice tea, classic margarita, Electric blues & Fruitapalooza, as well as draft beer, house wine and spirits from 4-7pm daily.

-The Riverside is also home to several refined drinking spots, including the stylish Café Metro, famed for its espresso martinis and chic ambience.
-A few blocks north, you’ll find the Riverhouse, a longstanding fixture offering an elegant setting in which to enjoy a cold beer, glass of wine, or a cocktail while watching the world go by.
+The Riverside is also home to several refined drinking spots, including the stylish Café Metro (Sisowath Quay) famed for its espresso martinis and chic ambience.

-Further up the riverside is a majestic colonial building with strong elements of Chinese design.
-The exquisite and fascinating domicile is the setting for Chinese House, a restaurant & bar that offers a refined ambiance with classy cocktails such as the China White, the Red Sun, and the Apple Crumble.
-Daily wine cellar tours are organised, as well as regular beer tastings.
-Choose where to embibe your beverage from the al fresco garden, cocktail lounge, or the more formal seating upstairs.
+In a majestic colonial building with strong elements of Chinese design is Chinese House (Sisowath Quay), a restaurant & bar that offers a refined ambiance with classy cocktails such as the China White, the Red Sun, and the Apple Crumble.